-Fill out the Disability Accommodation Application (application available online at http://lifepacific.edu/academics/academic-resources/#students-with-disabilities).
+Fill out the Disability Accommodation Application (application available online at https://lifepacific.edu/ca/student-life/disability-services/.
 Submit an application and formal documentation by a doctor on letterhead stating the specific disability (dated within the past 3 years) to the Academic Affairs Office.

-This form will be sent to the Director of Life Challenges, who will contact the student to schedule a meeting to discuss an accommodation plan.
+This form will be sent to the Director of Academic Support Services, who will contact the student to schedule a meeting to discuss an accommodation plan.

 Students whose disability is long-term will need to submit a Disability Accommodation Application at the beginning of each academic year.
-They also should meet with the Director of Life Challenges at the beginning of every semester to develop accommodations for their classes.
+They also should meet with the Director of Academic Support Services at the beginning of every semester to develop accommodations for their classes.